FelixNeutatz/2048_M-A-Star/README.md

 Up to now the third cost function seems to be most promising.

-By increasing the depth (level) of the A* search tree the classification can be improved, but it need much more time, too.
+By increasing the depth (level) of the A* search tree the classification can be improved, but it needs much more time, too.

 But level=2 is enough to win 100% of all games!